Why Cloud Computing is Important in Data Science?

 1. Amazon Web Services

 Amazon Web Services is a cloud computing platform that is a subsidiary of Amazon.
-It was launched in 2006 is currently one of the most popular cloud computing platforms for data science.
-AWS provides various products for data analytics which include Amazon QuickSight (business analytics service), Amazon RedShift (data warehousing), AWS Data Pipeline, AWS Data Exchange, Amazon Kinesis (real-time data analysis), Amazon EMR (Big data processing), etc. Amazon Web Services also provides products for databases which include the Amazon Aurora (relational database) and Amazon DynamoDB (NoSQL database).
+It was launched in 2006 and is currently one of the most popular cloud computing platforms for data science.
+AWS provides various products for data analytics which include Amazon QuickSight (business analytics service), Amazon RedShift (data warehousing), AWS Data Pipeline, AWS Data Exchange, and Amazon Kinesis (real-time data analysis), Amazon EMR (Big data processing), etc. Amazon Web Services also provides products for databases which include the Amazon Aurora (relational database) and Amazon DynamoDB (NoSQL database).
 Some of the more popular companies that use AWS include Netflix, NASA, etc.

 2. Google Cloud

 The Google Cloud Platform is a cloud computing platform that is provided by Google.
-It provides the same infrastructure for companies that Google itself uses in its internal products such as Google Search, YouTube, Gmail, etc. Google Cloud provides various products for data analytics which include BigQuery (Data warehouse), Dataflow (Streaming analytics), Dataproc (Running Apache Hadoop, Apache Spark clusters), Looker (Business Intelligence Analytics), Google Data Studio (Visualization Dashboards, Data Reporting), Dataprep (Data Preparation), etc. Some of the more popular companies that use AWS include Twitter, PayPal, Vodafone, etc.
+It provides the same infrastructure for companies that Google itself uses in its internal products such as Google Search, YouTube, Gmail, etc. Google Cloud provides various products for data analytics which include BigQuery (Data warehouse), Dataflow (Streaming analytics), Dataproc (Running Apache Hadoop, Apache Spark clusters), Looker (Business Intelligence Analytics), Google Data Studio (Visualization Dashboards, Data Reporting), Dataprep (Data Preparation), etc.

 3. Microsoft Azure